How Do I Apply for Benefits?

 - Withdrawal From School

 - Monitor Your Curriculum with your advisor.
-Classes not pertaining to your degree will not be paid for by VA.
+Courses not pertaining to your degree will not be paid for by the VA.

-- Verify Your Attendance on the last day of each month if you are Chapter 30, 1606 or 1607.
+- Verify Your Attendance on the last day of each month if you are Chapter 30, 1606 or 1607 by calling 877-823-2378 or online at https://www.gibill.va.gov/wave/index.do.
 A check will not be generated for you by VA unless this takes place.

 - Withdraw from a class only for reasons of a serious nature.
 Every student gets a one time assumption of mitigating circumstances for SIX hours.
 After withdrawing from more than six hours, your pay will be readjusted back to the beginning of the term.
 An overpayment can result.
 (Withdrawing to avoid a poor grade is not considered mitigating circumstances.)